 Arno will soon defend his PhD in experimental quantum physics, to be obtained at the Kouwenhoven group at QuTech.
 There he worked on hybrid qubits based on superconductor-semiconductor nanostructures.
 Now he is leading QuantWare’s characterization effort.
 When he is not measuring and verifying QPU’s and amplifiers, he likes to spend his time cooking and fencing.

-Celeke is currently finishing her MSc in Applied Physics with an internship in the assembly team of QuantWare.
-During her masters, she worked part-time for a non-profit strategy consultancy and thaught physics to high-school students.
-After a day of engineering, she plays a game of badminton, listens to an interesting podcast or reads a good boo
+Celeke has an MSc in Applied Physics and joined QuantWare as the team lead of 3D architectures and packaging after a successful internship.
+During her masters, she worked part-time for a non-profit strategy consultancy and taught physics to high-school students.
+After a day of engineering, she plays a game of badminton, listens to an interesting podcast or reads a good book.

 To find out which branch within quantum computing appeals to him the most, Erik wanted to start the second year of his master's in Applied Physics with an internship.
 In return, he hopes to help Quantware with his knowledge of data structuring and analysis.
 After work, Erik enjoys getting even better at Python and playing the saxophone

-Nils is finishing his BSc in Engineering Physics with an internship at QuantWare's amplifier team, where he works on characterization and automation.
-He joined QuantWare to learn more about the field of quantum computing and experience working in a fast-growing company.
-When he is not in the lab or busy programming, he enjoys fencing, playing guitar and board games with friends.
+After finishing his BSc in Engineering Physics with an internship at QuantWare, Nils decided to stay with the company as a Measurement Engineer, working on characterization and automation.
+When he is not in the lab or busy programming, he enjoys fencing, playing guitar and board games with friends

 David is in the middle of his MSc Applied Physics at the TU Delft.
 At QuantWare, he focuses on the strategy and sales of the Amplifier team.
 Last year he divided his time between studying and running a student deployment agency with two friends.
 In his free time, David enjoys exercising, reading a book and going on city trips